 New England Style Queen Anne House- The details of the Queen Anne that was built between 1870 - 1910 have mixed window styles, mixed materials, decorative shingles, large porches, bay windows and rooms, multi-angled roof lines, and stained glass.

 New England Style Colonial Revival Home - The New England colonial revival built from 1890 to today has a box like shape with a restrained neoclassical ornamentation, pediments, columns, pilasters, shutters and a symmetrical facade and possibly dormers.

 New England Style Bungalow - 1890's to 1930s - This home is typically one to one-and-a-half stories, low-overhanging roof, a full width front porch, dormers (wider) and a lot of natural materials are used such as stained wood.

 The Different New England Style Homes

 Here are what some of our New England homes look like and the decor that represents our New England style.

-This historical home is in Marblehead, MA, has touches of our coastal Nautical style.
+This historical home, in Marblehead, Massachusetts, has touches of our coastal Nautical style.
 The whale over the door and lantern gives just a hint that it is located in a historic New England seaport community.

 A classic New England picket fence surrounds this historic home in Marblehead, MA